Why is “Base Shoe” listed on my wood flooring quote?

 • Can you install my new floor without base-shoe?

-Base shoe or shoe molding is a half-inch by three-quarter-inch piece of trim at the bottom of a baseboard.
+Base shoe or shoe molding is a 1/2in x 3/4in piece of trim at the bottom of a baseboard.
 It is the connecting piece between the baseboard and the wood floor.
-Quarter-round is technically three-quarter by three-quarter.
+Quarter-round molding is technically 3/4in x 3/4in – Quarter round is literally one quarter of a round dowel, which is how it gets its name.

 Base shoe is by far the most popular molding we see in our client’s homes and is what we would consider the standard molding since it’s most commonly used on new home construction today.
 We see quarter-round in older homes, which have frequently settled and have a sizeable gap between the bottom of the baseboard and the hardwood floor.